Review and road test of the Aston Martin Rapide S

-The Rapide S is an undeniably handsome thing and the latest car gets a few detail changes to keep it looking fresh.
-Outside there's the arrival of ten-spoke forged alloy wheel designs, available in a variety of finishes, that save almost seven kilos in weight.
-There are also new paint colour options including Diavalo Red, previously limited to the showstopping V12 Zagato.
+The Rapide S is an undeniably handsome thing and the current has benefitted from various detail changes that have kept it looking fresh.
+Outside there's a ten-spoke forged alloy wheel design, available in a variety of finishes, that saves almost seven kilos in weight.
+There are also various paint colour options including Diavalo Red, a shade once limited to the showstopping V12 Zagato.

-Inside, the cars get revised leather trim colour options including the blue-black Dark Knight, and bold Fandango Pink.
+Inside, the cars get a seris of desirable leather trim colour options including the blue-black Dark Knight, and bold Fandango Pink.
 There's also the option of a Duotone leather seat finish in Sahara Tan and Vibrant Red, as well as a range of headlining options that mix quilting with the finest leathers or Alcantara.
 One thing that hasn't significantly changed is the amount of space inside the car.
 A six footer sitting behind another will have trouble slotting in without sitting splay-kneed.
-Additional practicality is delivered by the two rear seats now folding flat at the touch of a button.
+Additional practicality is delivered by the two rear seats that fold flat at the touch of a button.

 Market and Model

 Options include diamond-turned 20-inch alloys, the carbon exterior and piano black interior packages, semi-aniline leather upholstery, a twin-screen rear seat entertainment pack, a colour-keyed steering wheel and alternative brake calliper paint finishes.
-With a few options added, it's likely that most cars will roll out of dealerships costing in the region of £160 - £170,000 which stacks up competitively against the likes of the Ferrari FF and the Bentley Continental GT Speed.
+With a few options added, it's likely that most cars will roll out of dealerships costing in the region of £160,000 - £170,000 which stacks up competitively against the likes of the Ferrari GTC4 and the Bentley Continental GT.

 Cost of Ownership